High Sending SMTP Solution:

 Please note, in most scenarios troubleshooting will be required by local vendors/3rd party application providers.
 The below guidance should help steer those conversations:

 - Local Firewall: Please ensure that your local firewall is configured correctly to enable SMTP traffic on port 587.
-Information on the IPs that require allow listing is included here.
 Should you experience any POP or IMAP issues, please also ensure the correct IP ranges are allowed.

 - Authentication: 7.8 Authentication Failed error – please ensure the username and password is correct for the account attempting to authenticate.
 Please try the below steps: